noisebridge/marys-lamb/README.md

 Use git-lfs to download the TFLite model.
 **TODO: explain how to do this, add sensor / model configs to YAMLs**

+In order to get Redis running, follow the instructions on [this website](https://stackoverflow.com/questions/19091087/open-redis-port-for-remote-connections)

 ```
 python main.py
 ```